Food in Turkey: Fall in love with these 8 Best Turkish Foods

 Hünkarbeğendi

 Last but not least is one of my favorite Turkish dishes.
-I think I love this dish so much because I can easily make it at home and because it contains a vegetable I didn’t use to like.
+I think I love this dish so much because I can easily make it at home and because it contains a vegetable I didn’t used to like.

 Hünkarbeğendi which is a tomato sauce based lamb dish served a top of a creamed eggplant puree